 How does Sedation Dentistry differ from general anesthesia?

 Unlike a hospital operation under general anesthesia with its risks, sedation dentistry allows you to remain awake but in a deep state of relaxation.
+With oral conscious sedation, patients can speak to the dentist and respond.
+However, many patients will be so relaxed that they will doze off.
 This makes it possible to experience your dental procedure with no pain and little or no memory of the appointment.
-Sedation Dentistry is therefore very safe.

 How long will I be under sedation?